NikolasEnt/NikolasEnt.github.io/_posts/2018-11-06-Benchmarking-RTX-2080-Ti-vs-Pascal-GPUs-with-DL-tasks.md

 An interesting point to mention is the fact that the Nvidia RTX 2080 Ti performance in the test is on par with the Nvidia Titan V results (see [here][Benchmark], but mind the software versions difference).
 Interestingly, the software versions make a big difference.
 For instance, see an older [benchmark][Benchmark] of Tesla V100 within a docker container with CUDA 9.0.
-It also worth to mention that the Tesla V100 performs significantly better in case of the VGG-16 neural network, probably due to special architecture related optimizations.
+It is also worth mentioning that the Tesla V100 performs significantly better in the case of the VGG-16 neural network, probably due to special architecture related optimizations.

 _[UPDATE] 19.01.2019 Add Tesla V100 test results._